ATOUIYakoub/Django-hubspot-integration/README.md

 docker-compose up --build
 ```

 This will build and run the Docker containers required for the project.
-Once the containers are up and running, you can access the application at `http://localhost:8000`.
+Once the containers are up and running, you can access the application at SWAGGER `http://localhost:8000/api/schema/docs`.

 ### Stop the Containers